-Hotspots are irritated, infected, and inflamed patches of skin that will cause pain and itchiness for your dog.
+Hotspots on dogs are irritated, infected, and inflamed patches of skin that will cause pain and itchiness for your dog.
 Known sometimes as summer sores, pyotraumatic dermatitis, and acute moist dermatitis, hotspots display hot, red, and raw skin at the sight of the sore.
 In more serious cases, your dog may have hair loss and oozing pus around his hotspot.

 The root cause of this canine skin condition is an overgrowth of bacteria on the skin.
 Biting, licking, rubbing, and scratching are natural responses to an irritant on the skin, but these repetitive actions are also what trigger the overgrowth of bacteria.

 Once you have determined that your dog has a hotspot, it is important that you find the underlying issue so that you can eliminate it and prevent these itchy, painful sores from recurring.

 Hot spots can be caused by almost anything that irritates a dog’s skin and causes him to lick and scratch himself excessively.
 Hot spots can be caused by allergies, infections, pain, or even emotional stress.